What is Carrageenan?

 What’s it doing in my food?

-Carrageenan is seen primarily in many low-fat products or dairy alternative milks, yogurts and desserts.
+Carrageenan is seen primarily in many low-fat products or dairy alternatives to milk, yogurts, and desserts.
 Its main purpose is a thickener for stability and consistency.

 Sounds pretty safe, right?
 So, what’s the big deal?

 So let’s start at the beginning.
-Irish Moss; a wonderful seaweed which is rich in vitamins, minerals and sulphur containing amino acids.
+Irish Moss; a wonderful seaweed that is rich in vitamins, minerals, and sulfur-containing amino acids.
 Many people have used it for its healing effects on the gut due to its mucilaginous body.

 So what’s the verdict?

 If you’re dealing with an inflammatory digestive condition like Crohn’s, Colitis, or IBS you want to eliminate the number of foods that cause flare-ups and discomfort.

 Even if you’re not dealing with a digestive condition, it would be safe to not rely so heavily on products that could cause you to harm in the future.